In this document

 update your application project or build scripts as needed, so that your compiled

 .apk files that use licensing are deployed into that environment.

-In particular, if you are developing in Eclipse, make sure that you set up a
+In particular, if you are developing in Android Studio, make sure that you set up a

 Run/Debug Configuration that targets the appropriate device or AVD.